Frequently Asked Questions

-Illinois law expects business owners to give workers’ compensation insurance to nearly everybody who is employed, harmed, or whose employment is in the state of Illinois.
-Sole owners, business partners, corporate officers, and individuals from limited liability organizations may excluded themselves.
-The average estimation, is that 91% of Illinois employees are covered by the workers’ compensation act.
-A business that purposely and unshakably neglects to get protection can be fined up to $500 for each day of neglect, with a base fine of $10,000.
-Corporate officers can be held at risk if the organization neglects to pay the workers’ compensation penalty.
+Illinois law requires business owners to obtain workers’ compensation insurance to cover their employees who get injured.
+Sole owners, business partners, corporate officers, and individuals from limited liability organizations may excluded themselves from insurance coverage.
+The average estimation is that 91% of Illinois employees are covered by the Workers’ Compensation Act.
+A business that intentionally neglects to obtain insurance can be fined up to $500 for each day of non-compliance, with a maximum fine of $10,000.

 What does employer’s liability insurance coverage consist of?